nathanjessen/ioextendedlv/README.md

 This site is configured to be automatically built and deployed by GitHub Pages.
 When you push to the main branch, GitHub will automatically build and deploy your site using Jekyll.

-Note: While we use Ruby 3.2 for local development, GitHub Pages uses Ruby 2.7.
+Note: While both Docker and local development use Ruby 3.2, GitHub Pages uses Ruby 3.0.
 This shouldn't cause any issues since we use Bundler to manage dependencies.

 ## License